MagicVin/GUI-Lab/1-Awesome.md

   - It is the **login screen**.
 LightDM, KDM(KDE display manager), GDM(GNOME Display Manager), etc.
   - There are pieces of software that manage the appearance of the login screen.
 * Desktop Environment:
-  > It is a collection of software that provides a standard look and feel.
+  - It is a collection of software that provides a standard look and feel.
   - For example, the KDE Plasma Desktop uses the X11 windowing system, the KWin window manager, the Qt widget, the KDE display manager, and the KDE Software Compilatopm.
+  - It is the collection or a bundled package of various GUI components.
+Each component performs some function in producing a graphical way of interacting with your machine.
+  - The **Windowing system(think about Xorg)** is the lowest level portion of the GUI that controls the input interaction(mouse and keyboard).
+  - The **Window manager** puts applications in designated portions of the screen called "windows".
+  - The **Window manager** provides a way to change the window size.
+Users may also use the **Window manager** to close an application/
+  -

 * Screensaver: